cognifex/voice2notion/README.md

 python -m cursor_tool              # start the recorder and transcriber
 ```

-When configuring, press the desired key combinations (or hit Enter to keep
+When configuring, press the desired key combination, release it and then
-the current value) and the chosen hotkeys will be displayed in a readable
+hit Enter to confirm.
+Press Enter without a combination to keep the
-form.
-If the ``keyboard`` package is unavailable, you can type the
+current value.
+If the ``keyboard`` package is unavailable, you can type
-shortcuts manually and the tool falls back to ``pynput`` for handling
+the shortcuts manually and the tool falls back to ``pynput`` for handling
 them.

 After the models finish loading, the tool prints the active hotkeys so you